A Quantum Non-Gaussianity Criterion Based on Photon Correlations $g^{(2)}$ and $g^{(3)}$

 \end{widetext} Since $\cosh(r) \geq \sinh(r)$, we see that for every negative term, the positive term in front of it is larger, hence the inequality holds for Gaussian pure states.

 \emph{Proof of the inequality for Gaussian mixed states}---Above we have seen that the bound~\eqref{eq:g3_g2_bound} holds for Gaussian pure states.
 In this part, we generalize the result to statistical mixtures of Gaussian states $\rho_\mathrm{G} = \sum_i p_i | \xi_i, \alpha_i \rangle \langle \xi_i, \alpha_i |$ with $\sum_i p_i = 1$.
-We first note that the inequality can only hold for $g^{(2)} < 4/9$, which means that the lower left corner in Fig.~\ref{fig:g2g3} and Fig.~\ref{fig:g2g3_analytic} cannot be populated with statistical mixtures of Gaussian states.
+Note that this class of states also includes thermal states, since they have a positive Glauber-Sudarshan P-representation~\cite{Glauber1963,sudarshan_equivalence_1963}, as well as displaced squeezed thermal states.
+We first emphasize that the inequality can only hold for $g^{(2)} < 4/9$, which means that the lower left corner in Fig.~\ref{fig:g2g3} and Fig.~\ref{fig:g2g3_analytic} cannot be populated with statistical mixtures of Gaussian states.
 For the region with $g^{(2)} > 4/9$, statistical mixtures can be below the bound, as will be shown later.

 We start by rearranging inequality~\eqref{eq:g3_g2_bound} to

 We are allowed to take the square root on both sides only if the expression $2 - 3 \sqrt{g^{(2)}}$ is positive, which corresponds to $g^{(2)} < 4/9$.
 Taking the square root and multiplying the inequality by $\sqrt{G^{(1)}}^3$ we obtain